pieterjm/hackable_esp_device/README.md

     |--- src\main.cpp\
     |--- data\

-1. the src dir needs to contain all the files from the `hackableEspDevice` directory except the data directory.
+1. The src dir needs to contain all the files from the `hackableEspDevice` directory except the data directory.
-2. rename the `hackableEspDevice.ino` to `main.cpp`.
+2. Rename the `hackableEspDevice.ino` to `main.cpp`.
-3. in `main.cpp` add a reference to all functions in main e.g.\
+3. In `main.cpp` add a reference to all functions in main e.g.\
 void setup();\
 void setup();\
 void initializeHostname();\